chiemekaifemegbulem/convert-JPG-to-PDF/README.md

 ## Features

-- **User-Friendly Interface:** Easily navigate through the application with a clean and intuitive design.
+- **User-Friendly Interface:** Easily navigate through the application with a clean, intuitive and responsive design.
 - **Drag-and-Drop Support:** Simply drag and drop your JPG files into the designated area for quick and convenient conversion.
 - **Real-time Preview:** Instantly preview the images you've added before converting them to a PDF file.
-- **Customizable Settings:** Adjust the order of images and configure PDF settings according to your preferences.
 - **Responsive Design:** Enjoy a seamless experience across devices, thanks to the responsive HTML5, CSS, and Bootstrap 5 design.

 ## Technologies Used